 Best Uses for Dill

 Dill is typically grown for its culinary uses.
 The herb, commonly used in pickling, provides a distinct flavor to pickled vegetables.
 Cookingwise, it also goes well with fish and tastes great in soups and stews.
-Fresh dill is tastier than its dried form, and a little goes a long way.
+Fresh dill tastes more fresh and bright than dried dill does, and a little goes a long way.

-If you're a pickle fan and want to grow dill for pickling, plant in succession every few weeks so that you have a steady supply of the herb.
-Mammoth is the choice variety for those interested in pickling.
+- If you're a pickle fan and want to grow dill for pickling, plant in succession every few weeks so that you have a steady supply of the herb.
+Mammoth is the choice dill cultivar for those interested in pickling.

-Don't forget to plant some cucumbers along with your dill plants if you plan on making pickles.
+- Plant some cucumbers along with your dill plants if you plan on making pickles.
 You can also use dill to flavor other types of pickles.
-Radishes, carrots and a variety of other vegetables taste great flavored with dill fronds.
+Radishes, carrots and a variety of other vegetables taste great when flavored with dill.

 Dill, like other herbs, thrives equally well in containers as it does in the ground.
 It's commonly grown in herb gardens.
 However, because dill has attractive blooms, you might also consider planting it among flowers.
 It does best in full sun, so pick an area of your garden or yard where it will get plenty of exposure to sunlight, at least six hours.
 Although dill is an annual herb (technically a biennial but a very short-lived one), it does self-seed.
 It's possible to establish a dill patch if you let plants go to seed at the end of the season.
 Be careful, though — because dill is quite hardy, it can quickly become overgrown.
 Harvest frequently and avoid letting large swaths of dill plants go to seed.

 How to Grow Dill